willyvaessen/100DaysofCode/README.md

 Today I'll be working on a magazine layout.

 Finished the Responsive Web Design course and achieved the certificate at freeCodeCamp.

+## 6 September 2023

+A rather busy day at work and a birthday party today, so really not much time to code.
+I did do some Sololearn training today, though.
+Not sure how serious it is, but I received their invitation to follow an Angular training in order for Google to hire me ;-)

+Besides that, in between I made some preparations to move over to Debian Linux on my main machine.
+I've tried to organize my bookmarks in the various browsers before importing them to Firefox.